10 December 2024

 In a nutshell, dedicated enthusiasts preserve gaming history for no money.
 As the old arcade machines increasingly wear off, emulators build virtual machines around its games.
 This alone is fascinating, but the community does much more: It also preserves the artwork, photos of the controllers and the PCBs, even the old manuals.
 And the only thing they expect from you is respect and gratitude 😊.
 Of course you can also contribute in other ways (like I do with this blog).

-Work is mostly done under open source licenses, so that this work remains free.
+Work is mostly done under open source licenses, so this work remains free.
 I am a bit hesitant to (always) buy into the commercial variants, as they basically perpetuate the income from old arcade games.
 But there are definitely nice commercial offers: I bought the Capcom Classics (1942, 1943, etc) for Nintendo Switch, and it‘s quite comparable to the open source variants (plus an acceptable way to play it on the Switch, however e.g. both 1942 and 1943 stutter on my Switch from time to time).
 Other commercial offerings, such as Metal Slug on the Switch, are a bit disappointing, as they provide you a bare bones emulation without upscaling and just scanlines - they should do better.

 Why this focus on MacOS emulation?